Policies Unlawful Sexual Misconduct Policies and Procedures

 Preliminary Review of Appeal

-1. Review Denied: The Appeal Officer(s) determines that a review of the original decision will not be conducted because the appeal fails to meet the criteria outlined above.
-In such cases, the Appeal Officer and the Title IX Coordinator will make no inquiry beyond the written material submitted and the original decision and any sanctions imposed will stand.
+1. Review Denied: The appeal officer(s) determines that a review of the original decision will not be conducted because the appeal fails to meet the criteria outlined above.
+In such cases, the appeal officer and the Title IX Coordinator will make no inquiry beyond the written material submitted and the original decision and any sanctions imposed will stand.

-2. Review Granted: If the written appeal satisfies the appeal criteria, the Appeal Officer(s) will grant a review of the original decision.
+2. Review Granted: If the written appeal satisfies the appeal criteria, the appeal officer(s) will grant a review of the original decision.

-If the Appeal Officer(s) grants a review of the appeal, the Appeal Officer(s) will communicate to the non-appealing party this decision and provide the non-appealing party an opportunity to view a copy of the appeal.
-Within three business days of such notification, the non-appealing party may submit a written statement to the Appeal Officer that he/she wishes to be considered during the appeal process.
+non-appealing party this decision and provide the non-appealing party an opportunity to view a copy of the appeal.
+Within three business days of such notification, the non-appealing party may submit a written statement to the appeal officer that he/she wishes to be considered during the appeal process.

 Appeal Review